-ltem # Title Credits
+ltem# Title Credits

 ELTR 1020 Alternating Current Fundamentals 3

 IDFC 1012 Alternating Current I 3

 IDSY 1105 AC Circuit Analysis 3

-Minimum Select one of the AC following courses: Credit Hours: 3
+Minimum Credit Hours for Graduation: 3

 Electronics Technology

 Electronics Fundamentals EF12

 The Electronics Fundamentals program is designed to prepare students for careers in electronics professions.
 Learning opportunities develop academic, technical, and professional knowledge and skills required for job acquisition, retention, and advancement.
 The program emphasizes a combination of electronics theory and practical application necessary for successful employment.
 Program graduates receive an Electronics Fundamentals diploma which prepares them for entry-level positions in the electronics field and qualifies them for admission to the Electronics Technology program.